Best Scanner For Lawyers | #1 Choice for Law Firm in 2019

 It does, however, cost a bit more than the others, so I would not recommend it for a team of 1-2 people.
 In such a case, the Kodak Alaris E1035 should be your choice, as it is much more budget-friendly than the rest of the devices.

 If you need a wireless transfer, then your choice should be the Brother ADS 2800W scanner.
-It’s more of a digital sender than a desktop scanner, which helps a lot when you need decentralized scanning.
+Its more of a digital sender than a desktop scanner, which helps a lot when you need decentralized scanning.

 Last, but not least, the Fujitsu Scansnap IX1500 is always a popular choice and don’t forget it when evaluating your decision.